asinha94/asos/README.md

 ### Bochs
-Bochs debugging is useful when debugging hardware i.e making sure your CPU is in hte correct state, exceptions are being handled, investigate triple-faults etc...
+Bochs debugging is useful when debugging hardware i.e making sure your CPU is in the correct state, exceptions are being handled, investigate triple-faults etc...
 It has it's own built in debugger which is similar to GDB, but not 100% compatible.

 ---

-## Resources
+## Resources/References
-None of this would be possible without the amazing information from these sources

 - wiki.osdev.org
 - http://www.osdever.net/tutorials/